 Harrison continues to have multiple medical needs, but nothing we can’t handle.
 It’s difficult to describe just how amazing, brave and strong he is.
 Harrison has been on more ventilators and respiratory assistance than we can count, he has received multiple blood transfusions, has had nearly 15-20 eye exams, countless x-rays, and has been to the ER at least 13 times since we have come home from the NICU 7 months ago.
 He has had two blood infections, has had hand, foot, and mouth once, three different colds, and an ileus, where his intestine ‘went to sleep,’ causing him to have a temporary blockage resulting in a hospital admission.

 Through each of these challenges Harrison has faced, he has continued to be the most joyful and precious baby we’ve ever known.
 No matter what he’s able to accomplish, we could not be more proud of him.
 We look forward to the day he no longer needs his central line and we can take him to the beach or play in a water table with his older cousins.
 Something as simple as a bath will be exciting and new, as we have to be extra careful not to get his dressing wet.
 While Harrison’s life comes with many obstacles that seem difficult (and are for the most part!), we find ourselves grateful and humbled we have been chosen to be his parents and greatest cheerleaders in life.
 He amazes us each day, and we can’t wait to see who he grows to be.”

 This story was submitted to Love What Matters by Haley Magstadt of Virginia.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.